redParrot17/emailSystem-server/README.md

 # Email System - Server

-Server side of a scratch built email project
+Server side of a scratch built email system.
+This server is to be used in conjunction with the [client side](https://github.com/redParrot17/emailSystem-client) program.